Above photo from Postcard from Toulouse, France: Falling in love one quirky detail at a time

 Feeling secure enough now that we will take flight somewhere within the next month so can finally bid au revoir to Toulouse.

-Continue reading “Postcard from Toulouse, France: Flavors with a different accent”
+Continue reading “Postcard from Toulouse, France: Images lingering far behind departure”

-Continue reading “Postcard from Toulouse, France: Arts festival reflected on contemporary condition”
+Continue reading “Postcard from Toulouse, France: Church-hopping, so genuflect quickly”